robertofd1995/BottomBar_Component/README.md

 # BottonBar Angular4 Component

-This component try to fulfill the [material design specification](https://material.io/guidelines/components/bottom-navigation.html) of the bottom bar but as a angular component
+This component try to fulfill the [material design specification](https://material.io/guidelines/components/bottom-navigation.html) of the bottom bar but as a angular component.

+It works in all kind of screens

 ![use-example](https://user-images.githubusercontent.com/6787022/29973333-7eafd5a4-8f2f-11e7-935e-2047b26e063f.gif)